wlwl2/case-utils/README.md

 See `docs/types_of_cases.md` for examples and more documentation.

+Also see the contents of the `migration` folder for what might happen in the future.

 ## Motivation

 1. The advantage of using this package is that there are a few dependencies